From Moral Issues that Divide Us and Applied Ethics: A Sourcebook

 The ONDCP also states that, for many addicts, “brief interventions are not sufficient to promote recovery,” and addiction treatment is effective “only if it is readily available and of high quality” (ibid).

 Most recently, two states, Colorado and Washington, have enacted laws that legalize marijuana for recreational use.
-Like medical marijuana, however, this also places those two states in direct conflict with the U.S. government’s ban on any sale or possession of marijuana.
+Like medical marijuana, this also places those two states in direct conflict with the U.S. government’s ban on any sale or possession of marijuana.
+However, in response to state legalization of marijuana for medical and recreational use, the Federal government indicated that it would change its priorities and not target individual users and even marijuana suppliers in these states where there is a “strong and effective regulatory system” (DOJ memo, August 19, 2013).
+The bottom line is that marijuana use and distribution is still illegal in Federal law, but the Federal government will not prosecute in those states where it is controlled responsibly.

 U.S. Alcohol Laws